 Annual Meeting Business Expo

-Join us for the 2015 Billings Chamber Annual Meeting & Business Expo, Presented by PayneWest Insurance!
+Thank you to all who attended the 2015 Billings Chamber Annual Meeting & Business Expo, Presented by PayneWest Insurance!

-Learn more about our presenters:
+- Learn more about the Keynote Speakers

 In 1993 the Greater Oklahoma City Chamber of Commerce along with City Officials worked together to find the answer on how to fund a common problem across the country: Infrastructure.
 Their collaboration turned into a pioneering effort, being the first city to take a capital improvement plan to the voters.
 MAPS (Metropolitan Area Projects) was approved in 1993.
 Twenty-two years after the initial inception, three voter approved extensions have occurred and nine projects have been funded.